zh1huang/tp/docs/DeveloperGuide.md

 ## Implementation

 ### Adding an item

 The sequence diagram below shows the interactions of different subcomponents of the system when adding an item to the shelf.

 ![](diagrams/Implementation_AddItems.svg)

 The user can add new items to a shelf by specifying the number of items, item details and the name of shelf to add to.

-1. After the user keys in the command to `CLIverShelf`, the `parseCommand(input: String)` method of `Parser` is invoked.
-The `Parser` then parses the input and instantiates new `AddCommand` object using its `prepareAdd(arguments: String)` method.
-The new `AddCommand` object is then returned to the `CLIverShelf`.
+1. As mentioned in the "Design" section, the `Parser` parses user input and returns the new `AddCommand` object to the 'CLIverShelf'.
 2. The `CLIverShelf` then invokes the `execute()` method of the `AddCommand` object.
 3. The `AddCommand` object instantiates a new `item` object.
 It also invokes the `getShelf(shelfName: String)` method of the global `ShelfList` to get the specified `Shelf` object.
 Then, it calls the `addItem(newItem: Item)` method of the `Shelf` object to add the new `item` to this specific `Shelf`.
+4. If the specified shelf does not exist, then the user cannot add new items.
+A new shelf should be first created using `CreateShelfCommand`.

 #### Design considerations:

-* Aspect: Long chain for add command
+* Aspect: How to set up the shelf to add to
-    * Alternative 1 (current choice): Long command with chain of flags such `/n` for name and `/q` for quantity.
+    * Alternative 1 (current choice): User needs to ensure that the shelf exists before adding new items, or the addition will not be successful.
+No automatic creation of shelves is allowed.
-        * Pros: Clear demarcation of different parameters that users have to input.
+        * Pros: Better control of the shelves.
-        * Cons: Susceptible to errors as users might miss out some flags.
-    * Alternative 2: No flags required for each parameter.
-        * Pros: Shorter command length, less prone to errors.
-        * Cons: Increased difficulty in parsing and higher chance to encounter exceptions or errors.
-    * Alternative 3: Prompt for different inputs for each parameter after pressing `enter`
-        * Pros: Even less prone to human errors as the user is prompted what is required as input each time.
-        * Cons: Additional methods and passing of data will be required.
+        * Cons: User needs to create a shelf first.
+    * Alternative 2: If the shelf does not exist, the shelf with the name specified by the user will be automatically added.
+        * Pros: More convenient as creation of shelf is automatic.
+        * Cons: Can result in accidental addition of shelves of unwanted names (if the user typed in wrongly).

 ### Editing an item

 ![](diagrams/Implementation_EditItems.svg)

+The user can edit the property of an item in a shelf by specifying shelf name, item index, property to edit and new value.

+1. The `CLIverShelf` invokes the `execute()` method of the `EditCommand` object.
+2. The `EditCommand` object calls the `getShelf(shelfName: String)` method of the global `ShelfList` to get the specified shelf.
+3. If the shelf exists, the `EditCommand` object will invoke the `getItem(index: int)` method to get the selected item to update from the shelf.
+Then, the `EditCommand` object will call the `setPurchaseCost(newValue: String)` or `setSellingPrice(newValue: String)` or `setRemarks(newValue: String)` of the `Item` object to to set the purchase cost, selling price or remarks of the item.
+4. If the specified shelf does not exist, the editing operation will fail.

 #### Design considerations:

 * Aspect: How to change a certain property precisely
-    * Alternative 1 (current choice): Let the user specify which property to edit using `/p` flag.
+    * Alternative 1 (current choice): Let the user specify which property to edit, and have setProperty methods for each property in the code.
         * Pros: Only need to change one property.
         * Cons: Need one additional step to check which property is selected by the user.
-    * Alternative 2: Let the user specify the new values for each property.
+    * Alternative 2: Let the user specify the new values for all properties just like adding a new item.
-        * Pros: The user can change multiple properties at once using only one Edit command.
+        * Pros: The user can change multiple properties at once using only one EditCommand.
         * Cons: Longer input is needed from the user even if he/she just wants to change one property.

 ### Listing all items